 - Anything made with white flour

-All of the above is based on suggestions from experts in the field of health, nutrition and medical science.
+All of the above are based on suggestions from experts in the field of health, nutrition, and medical science.
 While this is a guideline, you should always consult with a doctor before starting any new diet.

-People of all shapes and sizes of PCOS, but research indicates that about 50 percent are obese.
-More and more evidence also shows that weight control improves symptoms of PCOS.
-Nowadays, most women with the condition are advised to include exercise and diet in their treatment plan.
+People of all shapes and sizes get PCOS, but research indicates that about 50 percent are obese.
+More and more evidence shows that weight control improves PCOS symptoms.
+Today, most women with the condition are advised to include exercise and diet in their treatment plan.

-When talking about lifestyle adjustments, doctors often remind patients to avoid falling for extravagant diets that read online or listen to talk in social circles.
-It is safer to choose foods with low glycemic index and follow the instructions set by your health care provider.
+When discussing lifestyle adjustments, doctors will often remind patients to avoid falling for outlandish diets they read about online.
+It is safer to choose low-glycemic index foods and follow instructions set out by a health care provider.

 A PCOS exercise routine is another important part of coping.
-Studies show that regular physical activity is one of the best things you can do to help manage the problem.
-When it moves, it can help reduce insulin resistance and inflammation.
+Studies show that regular physical activity is one of the best things you can do to manage the problem.
+Exercise can help reduce insulin resistance and inflammation.
 Somewhere between 50 and 70 percent of PCOS sufferers have insulin resistance.
-Cardiovascular and muscle strengthening exercises are a good idea, but for those who do not like this type of training, a moderate activity such as a 30 minute walk or bike ride is also helpful.
+Cardiovascular and muscle-strengthening exercises are a good idea, but for those who may not be fond of this type of workout, moderate activity like a brisk 30-minute walk or bike ride is also helpful.
 PCOS yoga is another option and is considered a form of strength training.

-Women who suffer from PCOS are at an increased risk of blood clotting, so stopping smoking is advisable.
-There are numerous strategies for quitting smoking that can be discussed with a doctor.
-It is also important to note that there are emotional aspects associated with polycystic ovarian syndrome that women should discuss with medical experts.
+Women who suffer from PCOS are at an increased risk of blood clotting, so quitting smoking is advisable.
+There are numerous strategies for quitting that can be discussed with a doctor.
+It is also important to point out that there are emotional aspects associated with polycystic ovary syndrome that women should discuss with medical experts.
 For example, excess body hair or weight gain can be distressing and impact a person’s self-image, but there are ways to address these concerns.
-Finding the right support through a physician or through community resources can make a significant difference in the life of a woman who has PCOS.
+Finding the right support through a doctor or through community resources can make a significant difference in the life of a woman who has PCOS.

 Some women’s health advocates say that managing PCOS requires looking at “the big picture,” not just diet and exercise.
-They believe that sleep, stress and self-confidence affect a woman’s ability to cope with symptoms.
-Often, working on these issues allows a person to make the biggest lifestyle changes, such as diet, which are necessary to ultimately affect their PCOS.
+They believe that sleep, stress, and self-confidence all impact a woman’s ability to cope with symptoms.
+Working on such issues allows a person to make bigger lifestyle changes, like diet, that are needed to ultimately impact their PCOS.